-The subject of Well Intercept has frequently been dealt with in best practice, manuals, guidelines and check sheets.
-This eBook will attempt to capture in one document the main points of interest for public access through the Society of Petroleum Engineer (SPE) Wellbore Positioning Technical Section (SPE WPTS or otherwise commonly referred to as the, Industry Steering Committee on Wellbore Survey Accuracy (ISCWSA).
+The subject of Well Intercept has frequently been dealt in good practice, published and non-published technical papers, local guidelines and check sheets.
+This eBook attempted to capture the knowledge in one document with the main objective to increase the public awareness and knowledge in well intercept applications.
+The document can be accessed through the Society of Petroleum Engineer (SPE) Wellbore Positioning Technical Section (SPE-WPTS) or otherwise commonly referred to as the, Industry Steering Committee on Wellbore Survey Accuracy (ISCWSA) website.

-This eBook was written by the SPE WPTS (aka ISCWSA) Well Intercept Sub Committee (WISC) and is intended to develop good practice in wellbore intercept applications and promote its understanding within the oil and gas wellbore construction industry.
+This eBook was compiled from various sources, re-written and updated by the SPE WPTS (aka ISCWSA) Well Intercept Sub Committee (WISC) and is intended to continue developing the wellbore intercept good practices and promote its understanding of their complexity within the oil and gas industry.

-The intent of this document is to help engineers determine the appropriate ranging methods and technologies for a given positioning objective.
+The intent of this document is to aid/assist line management, decision makers and engineers to determine the appropriate actions; starting by not accepting any excessive risk-taking that operate only under As Low As Reasonably Practical (ALARP) conditions, selecting appropriate ranging methods and technologies, wellbore surveying technique and operation contingency for a given interception objective.
 Depending on the objective complexity, there may not be a silver bullet or one technology on its own that may provide a complete solution.
 In many applications, a combination of ranging technologies and methods, involving multiple industry expertise may be required to achieve the desired objectives.